Olympic Gold Medalist and Stem Cell Therapy.

 Indeed, regenerative medicine is an effective option for those who want to reduce pain and avoid surgery.
 Yet almost regardless of this option’s target — whether it’s PRP, amniotic tissue, umbilical cord tissue, or adipose tissue — regenerative medicine requires your body’s existing cells to promote regeneration and long-term healing.

 In other words, regenerative medicine is only successful to the extent that it can rely on your body’s stem cells.
 If you want to do your best to ensure that, consider CBD.
 It provides a natural boost to the endocannabinoid system and (going back to the 2014 study linked earlier) may even help stem cells migrate to the areas where they’re most needed.

 It doesn’t do you any good to put gas in a car that doesn’t run, right?
 The same principle applies with regenerative medicine and CBD.
 It doesn’t make sense to do a regenerative medicine procedure if your body isn’t well-balanced first.

 So, if you’re considering regenerative medicine...you may also want to seriously consider using CBD.
 It could provide that perfectly-balanced, highly receptive foundation both you and your stem cells need to succeed.

-All regenerative medicine procedures performed at StemX are performed using an Amniotic Tissue injection which is Regulated by the United States Food and Drug Administration as Human Cells, Tissues, Cellular and Tissue-Based Products (HCT/P's) under Section 361.ecision.
+All regenerative medicine procedures performed at StemX by Spark are performed using an Amniotic Tissue injection which is Regulated by the United States Food and Drug Administration as Human Cells, Tissues, Cellular and Tissue-Based Products (HCT/P's) under Section 361.decision.

 This healthcare practitioner performs one or more stem cell therapies that have not yet been approved by the United States Food and Drug Administration.
-You are encouraged to consult with your primary care physician prior to undergoing a stem cell therapy.
+You are encouraged to consult with your primary care physician prior to undergoing a regenerative therapy.